By: Tavaga Research

 How to pick a winning theme for investment?

 Well, this isn’t a straightforward question to begin with; and a long-term persistent trend should almost always underlie the investment rationale behind it.
 At its core, thematic investment is about scouting for candidates who stand to capitalize on a given theme or trend in the economy.

-For example, if years ago, one would have invested their money in the online shopping theme; not only e-commerce companies but also logistics companies and delivery services would have fallen under the ambit of a thematic investment fund trying to capitalize on the shifting consumer behavior with respect to shopping.
+For example, if years ago, one would have invested their money in the online shopping theme; not only e-commerce companies but also logistics companies and delivery services would have fallen under the ambit of a thematic investment fund trying to capitalize on the shifting consumer behaviour with respect to shopping.

 Another approach to thematic investment might be in identifying future visionaries who plan on building a scalable solution to a current problem.
 For example, hybrid and electric vehicles might well be the road –runners of tomorrow, and a company like TESLA sure looks like a winning investment to ride the wave to come.

 Most importantly, one needs to configure the cost of positioning one’s investment corpus in a handful or even a bounty of companies, sectors or countries that are believed to outperform the broader market on a longer-term basis but also undergo intermittent troughs as well.